isomerpages/nlb-biblioasia/_feb-2006/A Wealth of Business Resources: The Business Collection at the Lee Kong Chian Reference Library.md

 #### **Our Reference Services**

 Customers can approach either our professional staff at the Information Counter on Level 8 or use our remote enquiry service, Reference Point (email: <a href="https://reference.nlb.gov.sg/">https://reference.nlb.gov.sg/</a> or fax: +65 6332 3248), for free advisory services for research work, business ventures, company information and personal interests.
-Our Business Collection librarians can provide answers to enquiries, suggest constructive search strategies and recommend relevantand useful resources available at the Library.
+Our Business Collection librarians can provide answers to enquiries, suggest constructive search strategies and recommend relevant and useful resources available at the Library.

+Our reference librarians handle a diverse range of business enquiries daily.
+A sampling is as follows:

+• **Market research:** Market size, consumer behaviour and competitive intelligence of wine industry in Australia;<br>
+• **Information on doing business in specific countries:** How to set up manufacturing company in China, including information on business legislation, incentive and tariff schemes, taxation, risks and contacts for business partners; <br>
+• **Best practices:** Case studies and best practices for business process management; <br> • **Information on business enterprises:** Company profile of Procter and Gamble;<br>
+• **Business directories and contacts:** Importers of processed food in the Asia-Pacific region;<br>
+• **Business statistics:** Tourism statistics for Singapore and Southeast Asian countries; <br>
+• **Entrepreneurship:** How to apply for licences and set up catering business in Singapore; <br>
+• **Other business topics:** Business plans, marketing of products, Internet retailing, value innovation, financial planning, leadership, human resource management, etc.